scylladb/scylladb/docs/operating-scylla/procedures/maintenance/repair.rst

 Row-level Repair
 ----------------

-In previous versions of Scylla (prior to 3.1), repairs were done on the partition level.
-Scylla 3.1 introduced row-level repair where the repair process only transferred the mismatched rows, instead of the entire partition.

-Row-level repair improves Scylla in two ways:
+ScyllaDB uses row-level repair.

-* Minimizes data transfer.
+* It minimizes data transfer.
 With row-level repair, Scylla calculates the checksum for each row and uses set reconciliation algorithms to find the mismatches between nodes.
 As a result, only the mismatched rows are exchanged, which eliminates unnecessary data transmission over the network.

-* Minimize disk reads by :
+* It minimizes disk reads by :

   * reading the data only once.
   * keeping the data in a temporary buffer.